Panzerschrek/U-00DC-Sprache/source/docs/en/generators.rst

 ****************

 Values are obtained from a generator with :ref:`if-coro-advance` operator.
-There is a sense to use this operator in a loop, because many generators produce sequences of values.
+Usually it is used in a loop, because many generators produce sequences of values.
-If no control flow was transfered to a block of ``if_coro_advance``, this means that a generator was finished.
+If no control flow was transferred to a block of ``if_coro_advance``, means that a generator was finished.

 ****************
 *Generator type*